 Finally, I evaluate the empirical findings relative to predictions of a standard model of investment with an earnings-based borrowing constraint.
 The model features risk averse entrepreneurs who face an earnings-based borrowing constraint, where borrowing is restricted to be a function of realized earnings each period.
 The only source of risk is fluctuations in the entrepreneur's productivity.
-While the structure of the model is relative parsimonious, it closely matches the frequency of covenant violations observed in the data, leverage as well as the first and second moments related to investments.
-Consistent with the data, model simulations show that covenant concerns rise with increasing sensitivity when earnings growth fall, and are negatively associated with investment, debt issuance, and equity payouts.
+While the structure of the model is relative parsimonious, it closely matches the frequency of covenant violations observed in the data, average book leverage as well as the first and second moments related to investments.
+Consistent with the data, model simulations show that covenant concerns rise when earnings growth fall, and are negatively associated with investment and debt and equity financing.

 Related literature.
 This paper contributes to several strands of literature.
 The first relates to studies on the implications of covenant violations.
 The literature provides ample evidence that covenant violations have economically meaningful effects on a wide range of firm outcomes, including but not limited to investments, net debt issuance, equity payouts, CEO turnover, employment, and acquisitions (Chava and Roberts (2008); Roberts and Sufi (2009); Nini et al. (2012); Falato and Liang (2016); Chava et al. (2017); Ferreira et al. (2018); Chava et al. (2019); Becher et al. (2021)).
 Several studies also emphasize the importance of lenders in affecting the outcome of violations (Demiroglu and James (2010); Murfin (2012); Bradley and Roberts (2015); Acharya, Almeida, Ippolito, and Orive (2021); Chodorow-Reich and Falato (2021)).
-The contribution of this paper is to document evidence that firms begin to cut investments and net debt issuance prior to violating covenants.
-In turn, this supports to the idea that the expectation of covenants violations also matter for firm outcomes.
+The contribution of this paper is to document evidence that firms cut investments and net debt issuance not only at violation but also when they are concerned about potential future violations.
+In turn, this supports the idea that the expectation of covenants violations also matter for firm outcomes.

 More broadly, this paper relates to a recent literature that investigates the borrowing constraints of large US non-financial corporations.
-Lian and Ma (2021) documents that sixty percent o large US non-financial firms have financial covenants written in their debt contracts.
+Lian and Ma (2021) document that sixty percent of large US non-financial firms have financial covenants written in their debt contracts.
 Drechsel (2018) and Greenwald (2019) study the macroeconomic implications of financial covenants.
-Closely related to this paper, Adler (2020) investigates the precautionary effects of financial covenants.
-He finds that reduced covenant slack leads to a decline in investments and total debt growth.
+Closely related to this paper, Adler (2020) finds that lower covenant slack is associated with lower investments and total debt growth.
 While covenant slack is conceptually linked to covenant concerns, the correlation between the two variables is low in the data (correlation = -0.1).
-An important reason is because covenant slack is defined based on past cash flow realizations, whereas covenant concerns also reflect the future path of cash flows.
-Both measures can differ substantially when past cash flows are a poor proxy for future cash flows.
-Moreover, I find that the relationship between firm responses and covenant concerns are robust to controlling for covenant slack.
+An important reason is because covenant slack is defined based on past cash flow realizations, whereas covenant concerns also reflect the expected path of cash flows.
+The two measures can differ substantially when past cash flows are a poor proxy for future cash flows.
+Importantly, I find that the relationship between firm responses and covenant concerns are robust to controlling for covenant slack and its squared value.

-Third, this paper contributes to a rich literature that measures financial constraints using textual data.
-Kaplan and Zingales (1997) is an early work that measures financial constraints by reading the SEC 10-K filings of 49 low dividend-paying firms.
-Hoberg and Maksimovic (2014) employs an algorithm that measures financial constraints using the universe of SEC 10-K filings and find that more constrained firms lower their investments and issuance policies to a larger extent following unexpected negative shocks.
-Buehlmaier and
+Third, this paper contributes to a literature that measures financial constraints using textual data.3 Kaplan and Zingales (1997) is a seminal work that measures financial constraints by reading the SEC 10-K filings of 49 low dividend-paying firms.
+Hoberg and Maksimovic

-&lt;sup>3Antweiler and Frank (2004); Tetlock (2007); Loughran and McDonald (2011) are early applications of textual analysis in finance.
+3Antweiler and Frank (2004); Tetlock (2007); Loughran and McDonald (2011) are early applications of textual analysis in finance.
 See Gentzkow, Kelly, and Taddy (2019); Loughran and McDonald (2020) for a recent survey of textual analysis in finance.
 In particular, a growing literature uses modern techniques in computational linguistics to analyze information in corporate disclosures.
 See Abis (2020); Glasserman, Krstovski, Laliberte, and Mamaysky (2020); Calomiris, Mamaysky, and Yang (2020); Cao, Jiang, Wang, and Yang (2021) for recent examples.